KeithSBB/lilypond-AAN-converter/README.md

 # lilypond-AAN-converter
-Scheme code to convert American Accordion Notation music into fully spelled out accordion chords This script has two main scheme functions for converting from American Accordion Notation to bass note voice and fully spelled out accordion chords;
+## Scheme code to convert American Accordion Notation music into fully spelled out accordion chords.
+This script has two main scheme functions for converting from American Accordion Notation to bass note voice and fully spelled out accordion chords;